 In terms of measurements, see the image below.
 The stepper has a relatively small footprint and it’s lightweight, coming in at exactly 8 lbs.

-Now that you have an idea of what it is/what it does, let’s break down the main ways this tool can help.
+Now that you have an idea of what the Sanddune Stepper is, let’s take a look at the ways you can use it.

 The Sanddune Stepper really shines when it comes to rehab, particularly with the feet, ankles, knees, hips, and shoulders.